shubhamkurkure/Image-Graphical-User-Interface-App/README.md

 # Image-Graphical-User-Interface-App
-A Simple Java App using MVC principles
+A Simple Java App using MVC and SOLID principles